-• Periodic inspection of both internal and external drains to ensure that free flow of water is maintained and there is no clogging in the drain due to natural or anthropogenic reasons.
-It is to be particularly ensured

-- As a part of Community interactions and development program, UMPL is recommended to undertake regular consultations with the neighbouring communities about functioning of the stormwater drains and its adequacy to prevent inundations of the surroundings. - It is recommended that both internal and external drain to be provided with silt traps before discharge of the stormwater to Meghna River.
+- Periodic inspection of both internal and external drains to ensure that free flow of water is maintained and there is no clogging in the drain due to natural or anthropogenic reasons.
+It is to be particularly ensured that inspection and cleaning of drain is carried out during monsoons and storms to remove leaves, debris and accumulated water & sludge, if any. - As a part of Community interactions and development program, UMPL is recommended to undertake regular consultations with the neighbouring communities about functioning of the stormwater drains and its adequacy to prevent inundations of the surroundings. - It is recommended that both internal and external drain to be provided with silt traps before discharge of the stormwater to Meghna River.

-9.10Offsite Vehicle & Riverine Traffic Management Plan
+9.10 Offsite Vehicle & Riverine Traffic Management Plan